-If you turn from the main road that leads to Shivpuri – the starting point of River Rafting into the holy Ganges – and walk about the small alleys of Rishikesh, you’d find that the place is swirling with all kind of adventure sport and tour companies, alluring tourists to partake into its cultural destruction, by making Rishikesh nothing but just another weekend getaway around us.

 If you turn from the main road that leads to Shivpuri (not for beer in Rishikesh but something else) and walk along the many small, you will find a place swirling with all kind of adventure sports companies, alluring tourists to partake into its cultural destruction.